 Because as a writer my religion is humanity.

 10-How do you see the effect of political subjects on poetry ?
 And what do you think about Yeats’ “On Being Asked for a War Poem.”:

 “I think it best at times like these

 a poet’s mouth be silent.

 We have to gift to set a statesman right…”

 See, I do not know about world literature, but Indian literature especially Hindi literature have a section called “veer gatha kal” means a time in which poetry was written for bravery.
 It contains beautiful poetry.
 As I belong to Rajasthan, where a number of wars have taken place in olden days.
 So we have beautiful poems for war.
 In these poems mostly praise for own kingship was important.
 These poems were part of my childhood.
 We appreciate Gandhi’s war less war also, because it was for our freedom.
-But now time has changed.
+But now the time has changed.
 The face and shape of war has changed.
 It is becoming crueler.
 So this is not time to appreciate war even if it is for our country.
-Modern time war is not located to a particular race or country, its effect is on human being.
-So I feel that poet should speak against it without taking side of any power.
-War is enemy of human being not any cast or race.
-Other way we should talk about LOVE, love for human being, love for nature, love for animals and love for universe.
+Modern time war is not located to a particular race or country, its effect is on a human being.
+So I feel that the poet should speak against it without taking the side of any power.
+War is the enemy of a human being, not any cast or race.
+Another way we should talk about LOVE, love for human beings, love for nature, love for animals and love for universe.
 I feel true poet always loves love.
 Isn’t?

 11-Is it so difficult in India for a poet to make a decent living?